JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 ## Reactive Load Attenuators + Cab Sims ##
 1. $600 Suhr Reactive Load IR $599 (Reactive Load, Headphone Out, Aux In, USB, IR, IR out and Dry out, 3rd party IR via USB, silent)
+1. $699 Fryette Power Load IR (4,8,16ohm, 200W, ANY amp, 16 custom IRs, optional Analog cab for zero latency and improved dynamic range, headphone out with its OWN stereo fx loop and aux in for jamming , xlr and 1/4 out direct or cab simulated, safe to run 100W amp into it without providing it power)
 1. $1300 Universal Audio OX (the gold standard)
 1. $1299 Boss Tube Amp Expander (also a recording interface, built in boss effects, footswitch)
 1. ----------